 The Persimmon tree grows as a multi-trunk large tree or single-stemmed deciduous tree to 25 feet high and wide.
-It is a lovely ornamental tree with cascading glossy green leaves and branches that give it a flowing, rather tropical look.
-The leaves offer a nice display in Fall, turning to dramatic shades of yellow, orange and red.
+It is a lovely ornamental tree with cascading glossy green leaves and branches that give it a smooth, somewhat tropical look.
+The leaves offer a beautiful display in Fall, turning to dramatic shades of yellow, orange, and red.

-The beautiful orange or reddish fruit in Fall hangs long on the tree to give additional ornamental value.
+The beautiful orange or reddish fruit in Fall hang long on the tree to give additional ornamental value.
 The fruits are classified into two categories: astringent and non-astringent.
-The non-astringent is as crisp as an apple when ripe.
+The non-astringent is crisp like an apple when ripe.
 However, astringent varieties must ripen to be very soft before it can be eaten.
 If not, it will be a very bitter experience for you.
 But once ripened, the astringent varieties are as sweet or sweeter than non-astringent varieties.
-Depending on the variety, some persimmons have more captivating displays throughout the summer and fall.
+Depending on the type, some persimmons have more captivating displays throughout the summer and fall.

-A persimmon is actually a berry that comes from the edible fruit trees in the genus, Diospyros which has been fondly referred to as the “Divine Fruit.”
-It’s a soft, edible fruit (provided you bite into one that is lush and ripe, otherwise, you’re in for an unpleasant surprise) that can be eaten fresh, cooked, or dried.
+Persimmon is a berry that comes from the edible fruit trees in the genus, Diospyros, which has is often referred to as the “Divine Fruit.”
+It’s a soft, edible fruit (provided you bite into one that is lush and ripe; otherwise, you’re in for an unpleasant surprise) that can be eaten fresh, cooked, or dried.
 Persimmons make delicious jams, pies, steamed puddings, bread and muffins, stuffing, curry, and cookies.
 They are also delicious when sliced and served fresh in green salads with watercress and nuts.
 Native to China, the persimmon has been cultivated for thousands of years.
-Japan has been cultivating persimmons for about 1300 years.
+Japan has been growing persimmons for about 1300 years.
 Japanese and Chinese cultivars were first introduced to the U.S. from 1870 to 1920.

 When it comes to buying persimmon trees online, We are sure to have the perfect tree for your landscape.
 Woodie personally selects all of the trees that we carry to ensure that our customers receive quality trees that will perform year in and year out.
 Below are the persimmon trees that we currently have available.

 Fuyu Persimmon Tree - The Fuyu Persimmon is a self-pollinating fruit tree that is naturally disease resistant.
-This edible persimmon also is hardy all the way to zone 7 which means it can tolerate colder temperatures.
+This edible persimmon also is hardy all the way to zone 7, which means it can tolerate colder temperatures.
 The fruit tends to ripen around September and will produce edible fruit into December.
 The original Fuyu Persimmon is the most popular of all the oriental persimmons.
-They are a hardy/vigorous growing tree, up to 15' tall.
-Consistent producer of medium sized fruit 4.5-6 oz.
-Fruit is crisp, sweet and mild.
-Their fruit begins to ripen in early October through November and is a best choice for wildlife (deer) food plots.
+They are a hardy/vigorous growing tree, up to 15' tall — consistent producer of medium-sized fruit 4.5-6 oz.
+The fruit is crisp, sweet, and mild.
+Their fruit begins to ripen in early October through November and is the best choice for wildlife (deer) food plots.

-Tanenashi Persimmon Tree - The Tanenashi Persimmon or Diospyros kaki 'Tanenashi' is one of the self-pollinating persimmon trees with a sweet, yet tangy tasting fruit.
-With reddish-orange skin, it really looks great against the light green, elongated leaves.
+Tanenashi Persimmon Tree - The Tanenashi Persimmon or Diospyros kaki 'Tanenashi' is one of the self-pollinating persimmon trees with a sweet, yet tangy tasting the fruit.
+With reddish-orange skin, it looks great against the light green, elongated leaves.
 The Tanenashi Persimmon is also one of the best persimmons for drying out to make dried fruit.
 Tanenashi is the most highly recognized name among astringent persimmons.
 Tanenashi persimmons are vigorous growing trees to 12-15' tall, that consistently produce good crops.
-They will grow medium to large in size, cone-shaped fruit that is orange-red in color.
-Flesh is yellow when ripe with a dry texture.
+They will grow medium to large, cone-shaped fruit that is orange-red.
+The flesh is yellow when ripe with a dry texture.
 Their fruit begins to ripen in Early October on through November.

 Planting your new persimmon tree